hexointed/Thuquhux/README.md

 --------

-Thuqunux is an experiment in creating a highly customizable sandbox game.
+Thuquhux is an experiment in creating a highly customizable sandbox game.
 It is only capable of displaying procedurally generated terrain on a planet of arbitrary size (no larger than the sun), and rotating the planet so that differant parts of the terrain can be seen.

-I will try to add more features when I have time.
+We will try to add more features when we have time.
 Hopefully, the game will support non-trivial object deformation, some fluid dynamics, and terrain modification.
 NPCs are also planned.